-If you think of buttermilk as a type of fermented milk, and realize that fermented foods are healthy, you’ll know why including more of is a good idea.
+If you think of buttermilk as a type of fermented milk and realize that fermented foods are healthy, you’ll know why including more is a good idea.
 Buttermilk has a tangy flavor and a thicker texture, but it can be consumed like a beverage.

 I’ve also read that drinking buttermilk after a spicy meal can help calm your stomach.
 Since I love spicy food, I might consider giving this a try the next time I overindulge!